andrew-sha/pyec/README.md

 5) Install the pre-commit hooks using `pre-commit install`

 Before submitting a pull request, please ensure that your commit passes all unit tests, linting, and type checks.
 Note that running `pytest` from the project's root directory will run all unit tests.
-Also be sure to modify/include unit tests when appropriate.
+Please modify/include unit tests when appropriate.

 ## License